-The CDCC Model Validation Framework sets the expectation in terms of ongoing validation and independent vetting.
+The CDCC Model Validation Framework sets the expectations in terms of ongoing validation and independent vetting.
 As such, CDCC performs a regular review of its models on a monthly and annual basis.
 Furthermore, an independent validation is performed according to the Model Validation Framework.
-These reviews include both an empirical and theoretical review.
+These reviews include both an empirical and a theoretical review.
+The periodic review, documentation, and model vetting are being extended to include margin add-ons and other non-model components in order to cover all margin components.

-Internal risk management governance requires that the results of these reviews be presented to either the RMC or the RMAC and, depending on the results and circumstances, may result in a material review of the models and/or parameters in question.
+Internal risk management governance requires that the results of these reviews be presented to either the RMC or the RMAC and, depending on the results and circumstances, this may result in a material review of the models and/or parameters in question.
 The independent vetting report is also provided to the Risk & Audit Committee of the Board of Directors.